schurhammer/gig/README.md

 - clang/gcc/tcc is needed to compile to binary (clang seems to work best for gc)
 - Boehm GC library needs to be available for --gc

 You may wish to increase your stack size `ulimit -s unlimited` to avoid stack overflows.
+(Highly recommended)

 ## Feature / Todo List